xirsys/webrtc-sdk-pubnub-xirsys/readme.md

 > WebRTC SDK Upgraded!
 ES6, new camera control and 100x less code than v1.

 The following demo uses PubNub for signaling to transfer the metadata and establish the peer-to-peer connection.
-Once the connection is established, the video and voice runs on public Google STUN/TURN servers.
+Once the connection is established, the video and voice runs on Xirsys version 3 STUN/TURN servers.
 Keep in mind, PubNub can provide the signaling for WebRTC, and requires you to combine it with a hosted WebRTC solution.
 For more detail on what PubNub does, and what PubNub doesn’t do with WebRTC, check out this article: https://support.pubnub.com/support/solutions/articles/14000043715-does-pubnub-provide-webrtc-and-video-chat-

 At PubNub we believe simplicity is essential for our SDK usability.